The Reverend Leah Lyman Waldron, Pastor

-Leah is a Midwesterner from Illinois who lived in the Boston area when she attended Wellesley College, graduating in 2006.
+Leah grew up in Illinois and lived in the Boston area when she attended Wellesley College, graduating in 2006.
 During a 10-year sojourn in the South, she graduated from Candler School of Theology at Emory University with a Master of Divinity in 2012 and was ordained by the UCC in 2013.

 Leah’s ministerial and vocational experiences are varied.
 After college, she worked for the UCC Partners in Ministry at Back Bay Mission, helping organize short-term mission trips to the Gulf Coast after hurricane Katrina.
 She has served in an immigration clinic and women’s support group, and she created and ran a day program for people experiencing homelessness as a member of AmeriCorps in Mississippi.
 She was also a pediatric chaplain resident at Children’s Healthcare of Atlanta.
 In 2010, Leah and her husband, Chris Lyman Waldron, who is also an ordained UCC minister, founded Praxis UCC, a creative, welcoming worship community committed to service and justice.
 In 2015, Praxis UCC merged with Decatur UCC, where Leah and Chris continued to preach and provide pastoral care.
 During that time, she also worked as the executive administrative assistant at Trinity Presbyterian Church in Atlanta.

 A lover of books and thrift shopping, Leah is also enjoys runs on the Minuteman Bikeway.

 Leah’s husband Chris is a native New Englander and Red Sox fan.
 He currently serves as an interim minister in the area and loves playing guitar in his spare time.
 He enjoys being back in the Boston area and close to family.

 Their daughter, Davie, named for a David in the family, is five years old.
 She thinks of church as a place filled with fun people where she gets to eat leftover Communion bread.
 Their son, Gabriel, was born at the end of 2018 and currently specializes in smiles.
 The whole family loves to be outside, read, and dance together.